-There are many places in the world that you hear a lot of people talk about and you wonder “Is that place really that great?”
+There are many places in the world that a lot of people talk about and you wonder “Is that place really that great?”

-Some of them don’t live up to the hype and some of them are completely worth every bit of hype it gets.
+Some of them don’t live up to the hype and some are completely worth every bit of hype it gets.

 Paris is definitely worth all of the hype.

-Within 30 minutes of exiting the train station and walking to my hostel I was blown away by how amazing Paris was.
+Within 30 minutes of exiting the train station and walking to my hostel I was blown away by Paris.

-I didn’t visit any of the sites or eat any of the food yet; I was just walking the streets.
+I didn’t visit any of the sites or eat any of the food yet; I was only walking the streets.

-From that I could already understand why so many people talk about Paris, or why Paris is their favorite city.
+I could already understand why so many people say Paris is their favorite city.

-Before I arrived in Paris I was thinking to myself that “I’m either going to hate this place or love this place.”
+Before I arrived in Paris I was thinking to myself that “I’m either going to hate this place or love it.”

-Paris might be a bit messy looking with all the crappy graffiti everywhere.
+Paris might seem a bit messy with all the crappy graffiti everywhere.

 But if they had some real artists do murals over that stuff you’d be looking at one of the coolest cities ever.